fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9.7 =

+* Feature: MySQL databases can now be used as a data source.
+Use the keyword `wordpress` as the value of the `key` attribute and a valid [MySQL `SELECT` statement](https://dev.mysql.com/doc/refman/5.5/en/select.html) as the value for the `query` attribute to retrieve data from your WordPress database.
+A MySQL connection URL (like `mysql://user:password@example.com/database`) can be used to connect to remote MySQL servers.
+    * This feature must be enabled by an administrator in the plugin's settings screen before it is available.
+Even after it's enabled, only users granted the special `gdoc_query_sql_databases` capability can author shortcodes that take advantage of this feature.

 = Version 0.9.6.3 =